varunraj/legal-ai-infra/README.md

 # Legal AI Infrastructure

-A CDK-based infrastructure project for deploying AWS resources to support legal AI applications.
-This project creates IAM roles and permissions for Lambda functions to access Amazon Bedrock services.
+A CDK-based infrastructure project for deploying AWS resources to support Precedent AI.

-## 🏗️ Architecture

-### Current Resources

-- **IAM Role**: `{prefix}-bedrock-role` - Lambda execution role with Bedrock permissions
-- **Trust Policy**: Allows Lambda functions to assume the role
-- **Attached Policies**:
-  - `AWSLambdaBasicExecutionRole` - Basic Lambda execution permissions
-  - `AmazonBedrockFullAccess` - Full access to Amazon Bedrock services

-### Environment Strategy

-- **Dev Environment**: Auto-deploys on every push to `main`
-- **Prod Environment**: Manual deployment with confirmation

 ## 🚀 Quick Start for New Team Members